Keri Arthur

 Keri Arthur (born 4 December 1967) is a writer of fantasy, horror fiction, and romance novels from Melbourne, Australia.
-She began writing at the age of twelve and has finished twenty-six novels as of July 2012.

 Her books have received many nominations and prizes, including nods from the Romantic Times Reviewers' Choice Awards and PNR's PEARL Awards.
 She is known mainly for her paranormal romance novels such as Full Moon Rising and Kissing Sin.
 She has one daughter.

-Arthur is perhaps best known for a series of books revolving around the character Riley Jenson, who is a rare hybrid of vampire and werewolf and has a twin brother named Rhoan.
-Jensen works for an organisation in Melbourne called the Directorate of Other Races, which was created to police supernatural races.
+Arthur is perhaps best known for a series of books revolving around the character Riley Jenson, a rare half-vampire, half-werewolf hybrid who works for an organisation in Melbourne called the Directorate of Other Races, which was created to police supernatural races.